bgunson/studybuddy/README.md

 >When developing this application our group faced many technical challenges.
 The biggest challenge was implementing a meaningful way users could communicate.
 The initial idea was creating an audio and video streaming feature within the chat rooms.
 Web RTC is a complicated technology to integrate into the web app so instead we designed a chat room with whiteboards and chat giving students full confidence to communicate their thoughts while avoiding the complicated technology of Web RTC.
 ## Accomplishments that we're proud of
+>The biggest accomplishment we are proud of bridging educational gaps in society.
+We are also proud of creating a React web application leveraging several web technologies in a team with little to no experience with web development.

 ## What we learned